 The lovers of bass are not abandoned, with a beautiful depth without nibbling the other frequencies.
 The ensemble is rather homogeneous, offering the beautiful part to the vocal parts while keeping many details in the top of the frequencies.
 It’s really a pleasure to rediscover its sound library alongside AKG’s newest, with a dynamic and powerful sound without having to increase the volume.

-For a headset so compact and closed, the sound scene is also pleasantly wide and allows to enjoy as much of its favorite music as a movie or a series by plugging it on a tablet.
+For a headphone so compact and closed, the sound scene is also pleasantly wide and allows to enjoy as much of its favorite music as a movie or a series by plugging it on a tablet.
 An added bonus for those traveling regularly by train or plane.

 Now there is the question of active noise canceling since this is obviously the main feature of the AKG N60 NC.
 Small precision firstly, the functionality is directly powered by an internal battery and not batteries, and it is, therefore, possible to continue to enjoy its music passively even when it comes to the breakdown of autonomy (If the sound performance suffers slightly).